HDB BTO Launches

 Current BTO Exercise

-The Feb 2026 BTO launch offers around 4,692 flats across four locations in Singapore.
+The June 2026 BTO launch offers around 6,952 flats across seven projects.

 What are the key highlights of this launch?